 (h) If the respondent withdraws from school pending a hearing, the Honor Council retains jurisdiction to render a finding of guilt and apply sanctions.

 SECTION 2: HEARING PROCEDURES

 (a) A hearing board should be comprised of four students and one faculty Honor Council member.
 The quorum for a hearing shall be four members.
 For a hearing to commence, the complainant or a statement by him or her, and the investigator or a statement by him or her must be present.
 The respondent does not have to be present for the case to proceed.
-Training for hearing board members will be jointly planned and implemented by the faculty adviser and the Dean of Student Life.
+Training for hearing board members will be jointly planned and implemented by the faculty adviser and the Director of Student Conduct & Community Standards.

 (b) Prospective witnesses, other than the complainant and the respondent, shall be excluded from the hearing during the testimony of other witnesses.

 (c) Formal rules of evidence shall not be applicable in the hearing.
 Unduly repetitious or irrelevant evidence may be excluded.
 Circumstantial evidence and hearsay are admissible.

 (d) Respondents shall be accorded an opportunity to question the complainant and those witnesses who testify for the complainant at the hearing.

 (e) In like manner, the complainant shall be accorded an opportunity to question the respondent and those witnesses who testify for the respondent at the hearing.

 (f) The burden of proof shall be upon the complainant, who must establish the guilt of the respondent by clear and convincing evidence.